Heinrich Kreipe

-Early life and career

-Kreipe was born in 1895, the thirteenth child of a Lutheran pastor from Hanover.
+Life

+Kreipe was born in 1895, the thirteenth child of Protestant pastor Friedrich Heinrich Gerhard Kreipe (1844–1914) and his second wife (∞ Sondershausen 29 April 1892) Marie Karoline Luise Pfannschmidt/Pfannenschmidt (1857–1925).
+Heinrich had ten half-siblings from his father's first marriage (∞ Uelzen 10 November 1872) to Sophie Dorothea Charlotte Elisabeth Hintze (1853–1889).
+He also had four siblings, three sisters and older brother Gottfried Karl Friedrich Alexander (b.
+2 May 1894 in Niederspier) who was wounded with the 1st Company/I. Battalion/Reserve-Infanterie-Regiment 252 in WWI and succumbed to his wounds on 9 February 1915.

+Heinrich Kreipe achieved his Abitur at the Gymnasium in Sondershausen in the spring of 1914 and started studies at the University of Jena.
+On 11 August 1914, he joined the Replacement Battalion of the 1st Thuringian Field Artillery Regiment No. 19 in Erfurt.
+On 12 October 1914, after completing basic training, he was transferred to the 2nd East Prussian Field Artillery Regiment No. 52 and was deployed into the field.

 He fought in World War I, seeing action at the Battle of Verdun where he was awarded the Iron Cross First Class.
 After the war, he joined the Freikorps, and then the new Reichswehr in October 1919.
-By 1939, Kreipe had attained the rank of colonel in the Wehrmacht.
+By 1939, Kreipe had attained the rank of lieutenant colonel in the Wehrmacht.

 World War II

 As commander of Infantry Regiment 909 of the 58th Infantry Division, Kreipe participated in the Battle of France, the drive towards Leningrad and the fighting in Kuban during Operation Barbarossa.
 He was awarded the Knight's Cross of the Iron Cross on 13 October 1941.
 Kreipe remained at the Siege of Leningrad until May 1942, when he was transferred back to Germany, where he took up administrative and teaching positions.
-In June to October 1943, he was returned to the Eastern Front, where he led the 79th Infantry Division.
+On 10 June 1943, he was delegated with the leadership of the 79th Infantry Division and on 8 September with effect from 1 September 1943, he was appointed commander of this division.
+On 25 October 1943, he was placed in the Führerreserve (OKH)/Army High Command Leader Reserve.
+A health cure (spa stay) lasting several months was ordered to restore health.
+On 1 March 1944, he was commanded to the 22nd Infantry Division (Fortress Crete) and on 15 March 1944, he was appointed commander of the 22nd Infantry Division.

 Abduction by Greek and British agents

+A Citroën Traction Avant, similar to the type of vehicle used by Kreipe.
+(Note: Photograph of alleged actual vehicle is a Studebaker Dictator.)